djcsdy/blobdb/docs/Core Concepts.md

 # Core Concepts

+## Blob

-* **Blob**: An immutable sequence of zero or more bytes.
-Blobs serve as both Keys and Values in BlobDB, and are stored at the Database level.
-A Blob persists in the Database only as long as it is referenced by at least one Key-Value mapping in any Index.
+An immutable sequence of zero or more bytes.

+Blobs are stored within a Database.
+A Blob persists only as long as it is referenced by at least one Key-Value Mapping in any Index.

-* **Ordering**: A set of rules that determine how Keys are lexicographically ordered.
-Orderings can be user-defined, or one of the built-in orderings:
+## Key

+A Blob that serves as an identifier in a Key-Value Mapping.

+Within an Index, each Key must be unique, but the same Key may be present in any number of Indexes.
+Within an Index, Keys are sorted and compared using the Ordering configured for that Index.

+## Value

+A Blob that stores data in a Key-Value Mapping.

+Unlike Keys, Values have no inherent ordering.
+The same Value may be mapped by any number of Keys in any number of Indexes.

+## Ordering

+A rule that defines a lexicographic ordering of Keys.

+BlobDB provides the following built-in Orderings:

-   * **Bytewise**: Lexicographic ordering by byte values.
+* **Bytewise**: Keys are ordered lexicographically based on byte values.

-   * **UTF-8**: Lexicographic ordering by Unicode codepoints, treating the Blob as a UTF-8 encoded string.

-* **Database**: A collection of Blobs along with zero or more Indexes that maintain ordered Key-Value mappings between these Blobs.
-Blobs are automatically removed from the Database when they are no longer referenced by any Index.
+* **UTF-8**: Keys are treated as UTF-8 strings and ordered lexicographically based on Unicode code points.

+The user can also provide their own implementations of custom Orderings.

+## Key-Value Mapping

+Defines a many-to-one relationship within an Index where a Key maps to a specified Value.

+A Key-Value Mapping relates the Key and Value by reference.
+The Key and Value are both Blobs stored within the same Database as the Index.

+## Index

-* **Index**: An ordered collection of Key-Value mappings with an associated Ordering, where:
+An ordered collection of Key-Value Mappings within a Database.

-   * Keys and Values are references to Blobs stored in the Database.

-   * Each Key maps to exactly one Value.

-   * Keys are sorted and compared according to the Index's Ordering.

-   * Each Index operates independently with no consistency guarantees relative to other Indexes.
+Each Index has an associated Ordering.
+Within the Index, Key-Value Mappings are stored in the order of their Keys as defined by the associated Ordering.

+The structure of an Index makes it possible to efficiently look up a Value given the Key that maps to that value.
+It is also possible to efficiently iterate through the Key-Value mappings in forward or reverse order as defined by the associated Ordering.

+Within an Index, each Key must be unique, but the same Value may be mapped by any number of Keys.

+Indexes are independent of one another.
+There is no automatic guarantee of consistency between Indexes.

+## Database

+A logical container of Blobs and Indexes, stored across one or more Volumes.

+A Blob persists within a Database only as long as it is referenced by at least one Key-Value mapping in any Index.
+Each Blob is stored once within the Database even if it is referenced multiple times.

+A Database provides atomicity and consistency guarantees.
+These guarantees are implemented and enforced by a journaling system within the Database.

+Databases are independent of one another.
+There is no automatic guarantee of consistency between Databases.

+## Volume

-* **Volume**: A storage medium that can host zero or more Databases.
-A Volume can be either:
+A physical or logical storage medium that can host any number of Databases.

+A Volume is the foundational storage layer of BlobDB.
+It abstracts the underlying storage mechanism, which can be either:

-   * A directory in a POSIX filesystem containing a BlobDB file hierarchy.
+* **Filesystem**: A directory hierarchy within a POSIX filesystem used to store BlobDB data in an opaque binary format.

-   * A raw block device formatted for BlobDB.
+* **Block Device**: A raw block device formatted for BlobDB use.

+Each Volume may host multiple independent Databases, with each Database maintaining its own Blobs, Indexes, and its own consistency and atomicity guarantees.
+A single Database may also divide its storage across multiple Volumes.